pieterjanvc/OCI_CLI/README.md

 sudo /sbin/service o2cb restart
 sudo mount -a
 ```
-If all went well, you can now access the shared drive from your newly launches instance AND your free instance at the same time
+If all went well, you can now access the shared drive from your newly launched instance AND your free instance at the same time

 ### Terminate an instance
 The same concept here.
 We use the OCID from the running 'computeInstance' to terminate it.
 'The preserve-boot-volume' can be set to either true or false depending on whether you like to save the changes made to the boot volume or not, respectively.
 If possible, the most convenient method is to save all new data generated by the computeInstance to the shared drive.
-That way, no new data has been written to the launched volume and we can delete it when terminated, as the original image from which is was launched is still there and will be used next time.
+That way, no new data has been written to the launched volume and we can delete it when terminated, as the original image from which is was launched is still there and will be used next time anyway.
 If the boot volume is saved, it will take up space on the Oracle cloud which costs money depending on the size and subscription you have.
 Remember, every instance that is terminated without deleting the volume, will store an extra 47GB (default boot volume size if not changed).
 ```
 oci compute instance terminate \
 		--instance-id <put OCID here> \